kyeno/gemlink/doc/shield-coinbase.md

     z_shieldcoinbase fromaddress toaddress (fee) (limit)

-The default fee is 0.0010000 TENT and the default limit on the maximum number of UTXOs to shield is 50.
+The default fee is 0.0010000 GEM and the default limit on the maximum number of UTXOs to shield is 50.

 ## Examples

 Sweep up coinbase UTXOs from a transparent address you use for mining:

-    snowgem-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress
+    gemlink-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress

 Sweep up coinbase UTXOs from multiple transparent addresses to a shielded address:

-    snowgem-cli z_shieldcoinbase "*" zMyPrivateAddress
+    gemlink-cli z_shieldcoinbase "*" zMyPrivateAddress

-Sweep up with a fee of 1.23 TENT:
+Sweep up with a fee of 1.23 GEM:

-    snowgem-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress 1.23
+    gemlink-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress 1.23

-Sweep up with a fee of 0.1 TENT and set limit on the maximum number of UTXOs to shield at 25:
+Sweep up with a fee of 0.1 GEM and set limit on the maximum number of UTXOs to shield at 25:

-    snowgem-cli z_shieldcoinbase "*" zMyPrivateAddress 0.1 25
+    gemlink-cli z_shieldcoinbase "*" zMyPrivateAddress 0.1 25

 ### Asynchronous Call

 The `z_shieldcoinbase` RPC call is an asynchronous call, so you can queue up multiple operations.

 When you invoke

-    snowgem-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress
+    gemlink-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress

 JSON will be returned immediately, with the following data fields populated: